-Login page · Cloudflare for Teams documentation

 Login page

-Under Settings > General, you can customize the login page your end users will see when trying to reach applications behind Teams.
+Under Settings > General, you can customize the login page your end users will see when trying to reach applications behind Cloudflare Zero Trust.

 Click Customize to give the login page the look and feel of your organization by adding your organization’s name and by choosing a custom header and footer, a logo, and a preferred background color.